filipkolibal/filipkolibal/README.md

 - 👋 Hi, I’m @filipkolibal
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning ...
-HTML, CSS, JS, PHP.
+HTML, CSS, JS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on my e-mail filipkolibal@gmail.com

 <!---
 filipkolibal/filipkolibal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.